 The Earning Potential With World Ventures MLM?

-Despite the glittery façade about the benefits of becoming a World Ventures member, their compensation plan is – like most MLM – as clear as mud.
+Despite the glittery façade about the benefits of becoming a World Ventures member, their compensation plan is – like most MLMs– as clear as mud.

 See for yourself here.

-As you can see, how much you could earn with World Ventures MLM is anybody’s guess because there are no clear guidelines.
+As you can see, how much you could earn with World Ventures MLM is anybody’s guess as there are no clear guidelines.

 Is World Ventures all that bad?
 In this article from the 14th of November 2020, World Ventures “Formed” a partnership with another MLM company called Seacret, which sells cosmetic and other personal care products.